-The NFPA and FireWise programs recommend reducing flammable material within 100 feet of structures and spacing trees at least 18 feet apart that are within 30 feet of the home.
-At the 60 to 100-foot distance tree canopies should be at least 6 feet apart.
+The NFPA and FireWise programs recommend reducing flammable material within 100 feet of structures and spacing the crowns of trees at least 18 feet apart that are within 30 feet of the home, 12 feet apart at 30 to 60 feet, and 6 feet apart at 60 to 100 feet.
 Another house that is 15 to 50 feet away is also fuel, and if it ignites will be a serious threat.

 4. Community infrastructure and planning

 - Distance to nearby structures